Establishing Sustainable Environmental Strategy

 Approach

-The project recognizes the crucial importance of addressing obstacles in redefining museum operations and provides tools for museum staff to support their decision-making process.
+The project recognizes the crucial importance of addressing obstacles in redefining archives and museum operations and provides staff with tools for museum staff to support their decision-making process.
 It seeks to inform and implement environmental strategies for collections by considering building type, existing climate control systems, and the recognition that any strategy must support the overall heritage preservation plan.

 Project Team